gridaco/grida/README.md

 > 🏄‍♂️ Surf your repository like a pro

-> ❗️ If you are looking for github1s.com, please visit [here](https://github.com/conwnet/github1s)
+> ❗️ This repo is forked from Github1s.
+If you are looking for github1s.com, please visit [here](https://github.com/conwnet/github1s)

 <p align="center">
   <a href="https://www.npmjs.com/package/@bridged.xyz/surf" style="border-right: 1px solid #4D4D4D">